THE BEATLES TMOQ COLLECTION

 15 - TELECASTS [JOHN LENNON]

-In late 1985 and summer 1986 BoxTop Records released two boxes containing many of the Beatles records that the company had distributed, including a few that were first released by the original TMOQ in the early seventies, all from stampers cut from the original masters.
+In early 1986 and summer 1986 BoxTop Records released two boxes containing many of the Beatles records that the company had distributed, including a few that were first released by the original TMOQ in the early seventies, all from stampers cut from the original masters.
 One of these was FROM THE VAULT (8-LP box, late 1985, that will have its own entry), the other one is THE BEATLES TMOQ COLLECTION.
 Actually, BoxTop Records was mostly a family organization.
 This is what the producer told us: "My wife, my brother-in-law, my kids and myself glued everyone of those photos onto those jackets in my garage.
 Boy, did I ever hate those records.
 It was a dumb idea.
 But we thought we could do limited runs, because we could make lots of jackets for not much money, and the only cost would be a rubber stamp and a photograph.
 Though I will admit, when I would order two or three hundred photos of the Beatles from a photo place, they did sometimes look at me like I was a little strange.
 But they never said anything.
 They just took my money and smiled.
 As for the records themselves, for the most part, it was just numbers to me.
 A friend of mine was responsible for the material".
 For sure, it had to be quite boring to spend days in gluing all the photos and the stickers with the track listing, and rubber-stamping the jackets!

 The musical content of each record is analyzed in each specific entry, here we treat only the box.